dmarlowe69/c_obj2prg/README.md

 Limitations:

 The OBJ file must contain contiguous memory locations.
-The next version will include non-contiguos memory by adding padding the PRG file as is done with my native C64 application obj2prgnon posted in another repo.
+The next version will include non-contiguos memory by adding padding to the PRG file as is implemented with my native C64 application obj2prgnon posted in another repo.